7 eBay Alternatives: Other Places to Flip Items

 Sign up for Mercari

 Mercari is also a relatively safe and reliable marketplace.
 It lets buyers rate sellers only after they’ve completed a transaction together.
-This lets potential buyers know whether or not the seller is trustworthy and someone they would want to do business with.
+This allows potential buyers to know whether or not the seller is trustworthy and someone they would want to do business with.
 If you happen to run into any unexpected trouble, they have a dedicated customer service team ready to help get your problems fixed.

 2. Poshmark